-B. Requirements for Multi-Family (Types 2 and 3), Mixed Use Buildings and Non-Residential Development.

-1. Requirements

-- a.
-The requirements in the table below are the exclusive building setback, area, and bulk requirements applicable to Type 2 multi-family buildings, Type 3 multi-family buildings, mixed use, and non-residential buildings, and any related accessory buildings. - b.
-Swimming pools shall have a minimum five-foot setback from rear and side property lines, however, such setback applies only to the swimming pool, and not to associated decking or paving around the pool.
+- B. Requirements for Mixed Use Buildings and Non-Residential Development. - 1.
+Requirements. - a.
+The requirements in the table below are the exclusive building setback, area, and bulk requirements applicable to mixed use and non-residential buildings, and any related accessory buildings. - b.
+Swimming pools shall have a minimum five-foot setback from rear and side property lines; however, such setback applies only to the swimming pool, and not to associated decking or paving around the pool.